GhoshAni/Anomaly_detection/README.md

 Types of Anomalies (source: https://www.knowledgehut.com/blog/data-science/machine-learning-for-anomaly-detection#what-is-an-anomaly? )
 1. Global or Point Outliers: These anomalies are discrete data points that stand out from the rest of the dataset in a significant way.
 They are singular occurrences that stand out because of their strong ideals or peculiar traits.
 By taking into account the statistical characteristics of the entire dataset, global outliers are frequently found.

 2. Contextual Outliers: Contextual outliers are data points that differ from the predicted behavior within a particular context or subgroup.
 They are sometimes referred to as conditional or contextual abnormalities.
 When studied within a certain context or scenario, these anomalies may appear normal when viewed in the context of the larger dataset.

 3. Collective Outliers: Collective outliers are anomalies that exist inside a subset or group of data points, also known as group anomalies or structural anomalies.
 It is the relationship or combination of data points that deviates from what is expected, not the individual data points, which are anomalous.
 Analyzing the patterns, dependencies, or linkages among the data points is necessary to spot collective outliers.

-Why do You Need Machine Learning for Anomaly Detection?

 Machine learning plays a crucial role in anomaly detection for several reasons: